All Episodes

 Yes.

-And if you don't agree with, then you are cold-hearted, mean-spirited, and evil, and yeah, I I uh understand the problem with with this, and you're right, the problem with the alt there's no way of talking the altruistic out of the mistakes they're making.
+The problem with this, and you're right, the problem with the alt-there's no way of talking the altruistic out of the mistakes they're making.

 No, it's the same as arguing religion.

-Uh you believe it or you don't.
+You believe it or you don't?

 Well, yeah.

-The question then becomes status quo like this isn't going to work.
+The question then becomes: status quo like this isn't going to work.

 And it's been probably the argument that societies have had for gazillions of years to boot when federal money's involved.